Find the info you need

 Insulate the shelter with straw to repel moisture.

-Do not use hay, or things like blankets and towels—they soak up moisture like a sponge and make the shelter wet and cold.
+Do not use hay, or things like blankets and towels! they soak up moisture like a sponge and make the shelter wet and cold.
 Learn the difference between straw and hay.
+You can also line shelters with mylar blankets, those distinct silver blankets that reflect radiant heat.
+Lay straw on top of the blanket.

 Make sure the shelter is level and elevated.